Ontario counts on Bruce Power to provide 30% of its electricity.

 - Bruce Power will continue to provide approximately one-third of its output (2,400 MW) as flexible generation, allowing the province to permanently balance system needs in a post-coal environment.
 This is a feature that only the Bruce Power units can provide, and has been used frequently by the IESO since 2009.

 - As has been the case since 2001, Bruce Power will continue to assume responsibility for operating the site.
 In Canada, nuclear facilities are regulated by the federal government through the Canadian Nuclear Safety Commission (CNSC) and Bruce Power, as a licensee, will be responsible for meeting all regulatory requirements and gaining the necessary approvals to implement the investment program.
-The life-extension timetable is consistent with Bruce Power’s current site license that runs to 2020, which assumes there will be no Major Component Replacement work completed within this period.
-The CNSC licensing process is an open, transparent process that provides the opportunity for public, community and Aboriginal engagement, and, consistent with past practice, Bruce Power will has started the external engagement as part of this process.
+In 2018, Bruce Power was granted a 10-year operating licence renewal by the CNSC.

 The Bruce Power Refurbishment Implementation Agreement has been available to the public since it was first signed in 2005 and the company and the province continue to support this open and transparent approach.
 The agreement, along with other background materials, can be found below.

 Previously, Bruce Power had two different partnership structures – Bruce A LP (Bruce A) and Bruce Power LP (Bruce B).
 As a result of this transaction, Bruce Power moved to a single partnership structure through Bruce Power L.P.
-TransCanada Corporation (TransCanada) exercised its option to acquire an additional interest in Bruce Power for $236 million from the Ontario Municipal Employees Retirement System (OMERS).
-TransCanada and OMERS each hold a 48.5 per cent interest in Bruce Power, with the remainder held by the Power Workers’ Union, The Society of Energy Professionals and a Bruce Power Employee Trust.
+TC Energy (formerly TransCanada Corp.) exercised its option to acquire an additional interest in Bruce Power for $236 million from the Ontario Municipal Employees Retirement System (OMERS).
+TC Energy and OMERS each hold a 48.5 per cent interest in Bruce Power, with the remainder held by the Power Workers’ Union, The Society of Energy Professionals and a Bruce Power Employee Trust.